-As a globally-engaged institution, Cornell encourages its students, faculty and staff to pursue academic opportunities around the world.
-While there is inherent risk associated with all travel, certain regions of the world call for heightened caution and additional preparation to ensure the health, safety and security of the Cornell community.
+As a globally-engaged institution, Cornell encourages its students, faculty, and staff to pursue academic opportunities around the world.
+While there is an inherent risk associated with all travel, certain regions of the world call for heightened caution and additional preparation to ensure the health, safety, and security of the Cornell community.

 Faculty and staff members

 - Faculty and staff are required to register their university-related international travel.

 - Students are required to register their university-related international travel.